 Lance Storm Became EXTREME

 Extreme Championship Wrestling is the predecessor to the WWF Attitude era.
 ECW was about violence, violence, and more violence.
 Led by Paul Heyman, Ecw was home to a roster that wanted to make an extreme statement.
-The first part of Lance Storm’s ECW run wasn’t what he expected.
+Unfortunately, the first part of Lance Storm’s ECW run wasn’t what he expected.
 Hardcore ECW fans routinely booed Storm.
 That was until Lance Storm found his calling as an extreme heel.

 Lance Storm began teaming with another wrestling machine, the late great Chris Candido.
 Together they became the ECW Tag Team Champions.
 However, that was short-lived.
 After losing the ECW tag team Championship to Rob Van Dam and Sabu, Storm turned on Candido.
 Later, Storm announced that he has a new manager by his side.
 Her name was Tammy Lynn Bytch, aka Dawn Marie.
 This was a direct taunt to Chris Candido because his girlfriend at the time was none other than Tammy Lynn Sytch, better known as Sunny.